 ENME 430: Fundamentals of Nuclear Reactor Engineering

-Prerequisites: MATH 246 and permission of department.
+Prerequisites: MATH 246.
 Fundamental aspects of nuclear physics and nuclear engineering, including nuclear interactions; various types of radiation and their effects on materials and humans; and basic reactor physics topics, including simplified theory of reactor critically.
 3 credits.

 ENME 431: Nuclear Reactor Systems and Safety

-Prerequisites: ENME 430 & MATH 246; and permission of department.
-This course covers engineering, material and thermal aspects of light water reactors, fast reactors, high temperature gas reactors, heavy water moderated reactors, breeder reactors, advanced reactors including GEN IV designs.
-The course also reviews the evolution of light water reactor safety and regulation in the United States that has culminated in the current body of regulations.
-It will discuss concepts such as the defense-in-depth, reasonable assurance, single failure criterion, safety margins, safety goals, and risk-informed and performance-based regulatory paradigms.
+Prerequisites: ENME 430, MATH 246.
+Engineering, material and thermal aspects of light water reactors, fast reactors, high temperature gas reactors, heavy water moderated reactors, breeder reactors, advanced reactors including GEN IV designs.
+Evolution of light water reactor safety and regulation in the US that has culminated in the current body of regulations.
 3 credits.

+Prerequisite: Senior standing.
 The materials presented are divided into three major components: overview, detailed concepts and implementation techniques.
 The topics to be covered are: general security concerns and concepts from both a technical and management point of view, principles of security, architectures, access control and multi-level security, trojan horses, covert channels, trap doors, hardware security mechanism, security models, security kernels, formal specifications and verification, networks and distribution systems and risk analysis.
+3 credits.